agarland0/scope-cutter/README.md

 v0 validates one constraint: a release must ship one standalone deliverable.
 Expanded PASS/BLOCK taxonomy, legitimacy checks and semantic validation are deferred to future versions.

+## How it works

+A user proposes the kernel of a product release scope, and Scope Cutter evaluates these two fields:

+1: EXISTS TO
+(the purpose of the release)

+2: SHIPS AS
+(the artifact or behavior it delivers)

+The tool checks that the release definition resolves to **one standalone deliverable** rather than a bundle of outputs.

+Output is either:

+PASS
+or
+BLOCKED: (reason)

+---

+## Usage

+Run with Python:

+python3 src/main.py examples/01-pass.txt

+Input files must contain:

+EXISTS TO
+(one clear purpose statement)

+SHIPS AS
+(one concrete artifact or behavior)

+Exit codes: 0 → PASS, 2 → BLOCKED

 ## Examples

 ### PASS: release ships one clear deliverable.